Electronic monitoring in the United States: Costs and Benefits

 Critics of electronic monitoring express concern that it is used to effectively penalize people who have not yet been convicted of crimes, is often form the most punitive form of pretrial release, and constitute an invasion of privacy.
-They challenge claims that electronic monitoring reduces recidivism. and undermine rehabilitation by severing a person's ties to the community They also point to technical failures and false alarms as increasing costs and burdens on law enforcement and probation officers.
+They claim that electronic monitoring does not reduce recidivism and undermines rehabilitation by severing a person's ties to the community They also point to technical failures and false alarms as increasing costs and burdens on law enforcement and probation officers.
 They object to the fees that may be incurred by a person who is being electronically monitored by private companies.
 They raise concerns that electronic monitoring effectively becomes an invisible form of incarceration, and that it can worsen racial disparities in the treatment of people charged with and convicted of crimes.
 They note that ankle monitors cause discomfort and may cause injury.

 Evaluations

 According to a 2021 study in the Review of Economics and Statistics, which used the quasi-random assignment of judges in trials as a method to gauge causal inferences, electronic monitoring was far more effective in reducing recidivism than prisons.